devicefactory/df1-manual/howto_rpi.md

 * Optional: Extending the partition

   > If you have a larger SD card, you'll notice that writing the image only allows RPi to "see" only 4GB of usable space.
-  > You can extend the root partition to make use of all available space, but bit of <font color="red">caution</font> is required.
+  > You can extend the root partition to make use of all available space, but bit of **caution** is required.
   > Skip this section if you are unsure about what you are doing.
   >
   > First insert the SD card to a linux machine.
 If you don't have a linux machine, follow other tutorials online